amirKacem/AzIaaS/3TierApp/Document.md

 One could put all tabularizable configuration in a markdown table and the other configurations in a hash table.
 This gives you a single source of truth for configuration and documentation unlike other declarative methods that could result in a doc-config mismatch.
 And adding to configuration doesn't require you to add to the code.
+One could also parameterize the table paths once the table data has been validated.
+The tables could be generated with proper Excel formulas.

 = Correct, Deterministic, Efficient, Robust, Maintainable, Testable, Reliable, Reusable, Flexible, Scalable, Secure, BAU\BC lang parity https://www.geeksforgeeks.org/software-engineering-characteristics-of-good-software